Epidemiology

 - Conversion of dopamine to norepinephrine: coenzyme in dopamine β-hydroxylase

-- Collagen synthesis: coenzyme in hydroxylation reaction of proline and lysine
+- collagen synthesis: coenzyme in hydroxylation reaction of proline and lysine

-- Facilitates iron absorption (keeps iron in Fe2+ reduced state)
+Link to original - Facilitates iron absorption (keeps iron in Fe2+ reduced state)

 Clinical features